 There is a village in Poland where my father was born.
 Not big, but has our name on it.
 I was there last time some fifty-five years ago.
-I am always in awe thinking how human memory works.
+I am always in awe thinking about how human memory works.
 What kind of chemical (electromagnetic?) reaction makes us remember things which had happened more than a half century earlier?
 But it does, and makes life worth living.

 The best part of meeting with my cousin was reminiscing and comparing the stories from the distant past.
 I found out that the old house was preceded by another one, built maybe a half-a-mile away.
 That eighteenth century house was leveled and nothing is left now.
 Except for an old oak tree.
-The arboretic symbol of strength and persistence was dug out and transplanted to a new place.
+The arboretum symbol of strength and persistence was dug out and transplanted to a new place.
 It’s now some hundred-thirty years old.
 Then Bonnie had an idea.
 What if we take some of the acorns from the old tree, carry them over the ocean and transplant to our new property in Chapel Hill?
 To continue tradition?
 Seemed thoughtful and appealing.

 There were three brothers and two sisters in my dad’s family.
 The girls were expected to marry and boys were to work on the farm.
 My dad wasn’t a person of manual work and liked to spend time with books.
-The deal was made and he was sent “to schools”.
+The deal was made, and he was sent “to schools”.
 First gymnasium, then lyceum and then a law school.
-But at that time higher education in Poland was not free and someone had to put up money.
+But at that time, higher education in Poland was not free and someone had to put up money.
 So one-third of my grandfather’s land was used as a collateral for the loan to pay for my father’s tuition.
 Money was put up by a one of their wealthy neighbors.

-Dad started his legal education in Warsaw University in 1935.
+Dad started his legal education at Warsaw University in 1935.
 I still have his little student’s book.
 All the entries were made in his neat handwriting and confirmation of attendance with the signatures by the professors.
 And every course had an annotation “paid” with a proper amount of tuition.
-He was to graduate in June of 1939, but somehow he didn’t complete the one last course, Study of Poland and the Contemporary World.
+He was to graduate in June 1939, but somehow he didn’t complete the one last course, Study of Poland and the Contemporary World.
 So father enrolled in the fall semester.
 It was to start on September 1st.
 The same day my mother was to start her high school.

-This was a lifesaver for all of us since after the war was over and after most of material things were vaporized, all students and graduates still had to prove their curriculum.
-The one of my father’s friends presented himself as an engineer and he wasn’t.
+This was a lifesaver for all of us since after the war was over and after most of the material things were vaporized, all students and graduates still had to prove their curriculum.
+One of my father’s friends presented himself as an engineer, and he wasn’t.
 Since he couldn’t come up with proper documents, the employer demoted him and the shamed man had to leave the town.

 So after the war was over, my father enrolled back to the University and finished the last missing course.
 And he graduated in 1949.
-Exactly ten years after war interrupted his legal education.
+Exactly ten years after the war interrupted his legal education.
 He was 37 years old.